 NAREE's Annual Bruss Real Estate Book Contest

-Awards for NAREE's Bruss book contest will be presented Friday, June 28, 2019 at NAREE's Austin Conference
+Awards for NAREE's 12th Annual Bruss Book Competition will be presented Friday, June 28, 2019 at NAREE's Austin Conference at the Hyatt Regency Hotel.

 NAREE Announces 11th Bruss Real Estate Book Award Winners in Las Vegas